 How to Build a Green Swimming Pool

-- Build an overflow channel.
-The overflow channel is important for collecting debris from the water.
+The overflow channel is vital for collecting debris from the water.